Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 - Fill inside: set all voxels of the selected volume to the specified value inside the selected segment
 - Fill outside: set all voxels of the selected volume to the specified value outside the selected segment
 - Fill inside and outside: create a binary labelmap volume as output.
-Most image procesing operations require background (outside, ignored) region to be filled with 0 value.
+Most image processing operations require background (outside, ignored) region to be filled with 0 value.

 ## Tips